 Examination of differing traditional and contemporary views of such basic philosophical problems as: What can we know?
 Are moral judgments relative?
 Is human behavior free?
 Emphasis on analysis of differing arguments, thus encouraging students to develop a capacity for philosophical reasoning.
-Fall 2012 and alternate years.
+Fall, alternate years.
 Group: I.

 Personal and Professional Ethics

 After a brief introduction to basic theoretical perspectives in ethics, students identify, analyze and discuss various ethical perplexities that arise in personal and professional life.
-Spring 2013 and alternate years.
+Spring, alternate years.

 Business Ethics and Corporate Social Responsibility